 The electrical interface to RXSM is realized with a D-SUB 15 connector on side of RXSM and optocoupler circuits, which are located on the PDU-carrierboard, to process and forward the signals to the core system and the measurement unit.
-As besides the LO- and SODS-signal other signals are not needed for the flight segment, the SOE-signal is used as redundancy, if the LO-signal was missed.
+As besides the LO-signal other signals are not needed for the flight segment, the SOE- and SODS-signals are used as redundancy, if the LO-signal was missed.
 The downlink stream is directly conditioned and the uplink stream is interpreted by the core system.
 So the corresponding pins are connected via bidirectional RS-422 to RS-232 converter, also located on the PDU-carrier-board, to a serial interface of the core system.

 The main structure, which is the mechanical interface to REXUS, are bulkhead mounted aluminium cases, in which all unprotected components except the camera and connecting wires are stored.
 The camera is directly mounted to the bulkhead with an aluminium mounting frame and observes the outer environment through a hole in the outer hull of REXUS.
-The thermal analysis has shown that no protecting window, which would impair video data, is necessary.
-To prevent hot gases from flowing directly on the lens, an aerodynamic fin is mounted on the module's outer skin.
-Additionally, an aluminium adapter is placed in the module to close the gap between the module's skin and the lens without obstructing the camera's field of view.
+Thermal tests have shown (cf. 5.3) that a protective window is strongly recommended to protect the optical system from contact with hot gases.
+Those windows use the mechanical interfaces to the module which originally were designed for other protective measures (fin & adapter); thus the experiment's mechanical interfaces were not changed at all.